kevinfengcs88/osrs-projects/README.md

 ## sheets.py
 Old School RuneScape has its own player-driven economy.
 Players gather resources, such as fish, logs, potions, weapons, etc. and sell them on the
 [Grand Exchange](https://oldschool.runescape.wiki/w/Grand_Exchange) to other players who pay with coins, the in-game currency.
 Prices fluctuate just as they do in the real world economy: As a resource becomes more scarce (supply is low), players have to pay more coins for it, and the opposite is also true.
+Tools that check current prices and have records of previous prices, like [GE Tracker](https://www.ge-tracker.com/), are very useful for deciding on whether or not an investment should be made.
+These sites can also have data on buying volume, ROI margins, and gaps between selling and buying offers.
+This information has been very handy for me when I need to decide whether it's worth it to sink a few million coins into (a) certain item(s), but checking specific item pages over and over isn't the easiest process.
+On top of that, it's up to me to recall the previous price of an item to get any instant information from it; that is, if I see the price of an [air orb](https://www.ge-tracker.com/item/air-orb) to be 1500, and I don't remember both *when* I checked last and *what* the price was when I did, then
+I don't immediately figure out if I missed out on a better investment opportunity or if I was correct to wait.
+Of course, I can check the price history with the graphs that GE Tracker has, but it's not like the graph is going to tell me if the price went up or down since I last checked if I can't remember those prior details.
+To make thing a little bit easier, I developed an automatic web scraping script that obtains the prices of items I'm interested in purchasing, logs those to a spreadsheet, stores the previous price and the newest price, and performs calculations on that data to tell me whether or not the price went up or down since the last iteration with a simple **YES** or **NO**.